TritonDataCenter/node-manta/docs/man/mjob.md

   Authenticate using the SSH key described by `fingerprint`.
 The key must either be in `~/.ssh` or loaded in the SSH agent via `ssh-add`.

-`-p, --parallel concurrency`
+`-p, --parallel NUM`
-  Limit concurrent operations to CONCURRENCY.
-Default is 50.
+  Limit concurrent operations to NUM.
+The default varies by command.
 This applies to operations issued by mjob itself (e.g., to add inputs or poll on the job).
 It has no effect on the concurrency of the job.

 `--role=ROLE,ROLE,...`
   Specify which roles to assume for the request.